superflows-dev/superflows-docs/docs/customize.md

 ---
-sidebar_label: 'Globals & Customization'
+sidebar_label: 'Theme & Customization'
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Globals & Customization
+# Theme & Customization

 Let us start by learning about the most basic package - react-sf-themes.
 Use the react-sf-themes package to access the global configuration and the default theme provided by Superflows.